joedski/musings/Vue General/Journal 2019-05-24 - Keyed Requests, Options, and Other Things Derived Therefrom.md

 After some actual usage, I think the following operations are handy to define:

-- `dispatchRequest(store, requestConfig): Promise<void>` The basic-most operation.
+- `dispatchRequestAsync(store, requestConfig): Promise<void>` The basic-most operation.
 It dispatches a request and, as a concession to other things, returns a promise.
 The Promise always resolves to nothing and never rejects.
+    - This is basically a wrapper around the Vuex action itself.
+- `dispatchRequest(store, requestConfig): void` The most commonly used one: this uses `dispatchRequestAsync` but discards the promise, making dispatch of the request a pure side effect, and making it easier to use in projects which require proper handling of all promises.
 - `dispatchRequestThenReadData(...): Promise<AsyncData<TData, TError>>` basically just used for the following, but may be useful?
 - `dispatchRequestThenGetDataOrThrow(store, requestConfig): Promise<TData>` Common for imperative flows like in form validation, by doing the following:
     - `return dispatchRequestThenReadData(...).then(data => data.getDataOrThrow())`
-- `dispatchRequestIfNotNull(...): void` Mostly used for side effects like loading data on some component hook.
-Because of this, it does not even return a promise.
+- `dispatchRequestIfNotNull(...): void` Like `dispatchRequest` in that it's a pure side effect, but unlike `dispatchRequest` it only dispatches if the request argument is not null.
+- `dispatchRequestAsyncIfNotNull(...): Promise<void>` Async version of `dispatchRequestIfNotNull` for those cases where you do need a promise combined with conditional dispatch.

 ### Readers Revisions

 Also, a lesson learned about Readers: Don't try to be clever using Getters that return functions.
 Those don't really work.
 Better to just directly access store state, that gives better update subscriptions.

+### AsyncData Operators Gained From This

+Initial work led to the addition of `.getDataOr(elseValued)` and `getErrorOr(elseValue)`, but as noted above, a new one would would enable some common workflows to be more cleanly implemented:

+- `.getDataOrThrow(): TData` does what the name implies: gets the data value or, if the AsyncData is not in the Data case, throws an error.
+    - In this case, I may want a default behavior along with another one:
+        - `.getDataOrThrow(mapMaybeError: (error: unknown) => Error)`
+    - That might save on some extra `try/catch` wrapping.
+Or maybe not.
+Not sure!
+But at least `.getDataOrThrow()` is itself useful.

+### Type Revisions

+This is more to do with the Request Config Creators than anything, but using `T extends RequestConfig<U>` was a bad idea: it's unnecessary, doesn't actually provide any benefits, and makes the type information significantly noisier for other devs.
+Anything important should be made into an explicit type parameter and otherwise left generic to the type definition.